UniStudents/Saffron/README.md

 We recommend a specific order for using the available parsers.

 * If the desired website is based an [`WordPress`](https://wordpress.com/) and the WordPress articles API is enabled, then choose the `wordpress-v2` parser.
 * If the desired website supports [`RSS`](https://en.wikipedia.org/wiki/RSS) feed. then choose the `rss` parser.
+* If the desired website is loading data using API requests with structured responses (e.g. lazy loading), then choose the `json` or `xml` parser.
 * If the desired website has a structured form, the use the `html` parser.
 * If none of the above is possible (bad html or custom API) then the `dynamic` parser is our last choice.